Dr. Szerlip has joined forces with Austin Orthopedic Institute

 As the condition worsens, daily activities like dressing, reaching overhead, or carrying groceries may become difficult.

-A fellowship-trained surgeon like Dr. Szerlip will use these tools to determine whether a tear is repairable or irreparable and how advanced the joint changes are.
+A fellowship-trained surgeon like Dr. Szerlip will use these tools to determine the best form of treatment.

 Treatment depends on the severity of the tear and arthritis: